-Salestech – new sales enablement and support tools are today implemented all over the BtoB world.
+Salestech – new sales enablement and support tools are today implemented all over the B2B world.
 Call it CRM on steroids.
 Sales hacking, revenue-stack are new buzzwords mimicking the parallel trend in marketing.
-Technologies harness AI to track sales activities, analyze sales conversations, engage automatically with prospects, to name a few use cases.
+Technologies harness AI to track sales activities, analyse sales conversations, engage automatically with prospects, to name a few use cases.

 B2B martech has been a couple of years ahead of the present salestech boom, invading the traditionally technology-poor marketing function with vengeance.
 Martech has provided cool toolboxes for automated lead management, Account-Based Digital Marketing and high-end analytics just for almost a decade now.